vsouza/awesome-ios/README.md

 * [LTNavigationBar](https://github.com/ltebean/LTNavigationBar) - UINavigationBar Category which allows you to change its appearance dynamically
 * [BusyNavigationBar](https://github.com/gmertk/BusyNavigationBar) - A UINavigationBar extension to show loading effects :large_orange_diamond:
 * [KDInteractiveNavigationController](https://github.com/kingiol/KDInteractiveNavigationController) - A UINavigationController subclass that support pop interactive UINavigationbar with hidden or show. :large_orange_diamond:
+* [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar) - Scrollable UINavigationBar that follows the scrolling of a UIScrollView :large_orange_diamond:

 #### Popup
 * [KLCPopup](https://github.com/jmascia/KLCPopup) - A simple and flexible class for presenting custom views as a popup in iOS.